maucejo/slydekit/docs/navigation/topbar.typ

 #argument-callout("linebreaks", [boolean], default: [true])[
 A boolean value that determines whether to place the bullets on a new line under the section title.
 If set to `true`, bullets will be placed horizontally on a new line under the section title.
 If set to `false`, bullets will be placed vertically on the same line as the section title.]

-#argument-callout("display-appendix", [boolean | "auto"], default: ["auto"])[
+#argument-callout("display-appendix", [auto | boolean], default: [auto])[
 A boolean value that determines whether to display appendix sections.
-If set to `"auto"`, the main sections are displayed during the main presentation and switches to appendix during the appendix.
+If set to `auto`, the main sections are displayed during the main presentation and switches to appendix during the appendix.
 If set to `true`, it always displays everything (main + appendix).
 If set to `false`, it never displays appendix sections.]

 #argument-callout("slide-level", [number], default: [2])[
 The heading level that defines the slides.
 The section level is defined as `slide-level - 1`.]